asciinema/asciinema-server/README.md

 * PostgreSQL 8+ with libpq development headers
   `sudo apt-get install postgresql libpq-dev` on Debian/Ubuntu

-Also, for thumbnail generation you need following binaries:

-* tmux
-  `sudo apt-get install tmux` on Debian/Ubuntu

-* scriptreplay
+* libtsm
-  `sudo apt-get install bsdutils` on Debian/Ubuntu
+  See [here](https://github.com/dvdhrm/libtsm) for installation instructions.
+  If you don't install it now the setup script (point 4 below) will try to install it for you anyway.

 ### 2. Get the source code